joavzmo/DC/TrackProposal.md

   * Prerequisites
     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)

-## 5 - Recurrent Neural Networks for Text Processing in Python
+## 5 - Recurrent Neural Networks for Sequence Processing in Python
 **_Note_**: *The course **_Recurrent Neural Networks for Language Modeling in Python by David Cecchini_**, currently in development, could be well suited here.
 I would like to check its contents in detail.*
+Deep learning methods for sequence processing are showing outstanding potential in tasks such as automatic translation, timeseries forecasting, sentiment analysic or document classification.
+Recurrent neural networks are one of the main techniques to analyze sequential data where order matters, such as text or timeseries.
+They mimick the way humans read a book: processing the input word by word, but keeping the main storyline in mind.
+You will understand the main difference with other neural network approeaches and be able to predict tomorrow's temperature with a real dataset.
   * Learning objectives
-    * Learner will be able to
-    * Learner will be able to
+    * Learner will be able to understand the main concepts regarding recurrent neural networks (RNNs), including Long Short Term Memory, Stacked RNNs and Bidirectional RNNs.
-    * Learner will be able to
+    * Learner will be able to create and use recurrent neural networks with Keras.
   * Prerequisites
     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)